sordfish/project-firecracker/README.md

 # project-firecracker
-Ideas and test code for power distribution module (PDM) on an FPGA
+Ideas and test code for automotive power distribution module (PDM) on an FPGA